7 Reasons why simulation is useful

 Fast Forecast and Prototyping

 CFD modeling is almost always faster than physical modeling or performing production trials.
 In many cases, design results from a CFD model are available several weeks or months before similar results from experiment.
 And the more complicated or repetitive the model geometry is, the more advantage the CFD model has.
 Once a CFD model is built, it can be run simultaneously on separate computers.
 Thus, several designs can be evaluated at the same time, while only one real design exists for evaluation.
 CFD model studies are generally 30-70% less than a comparable experimental effort, especially if a CFD model is already existing.
 This is tied quite strongly to the product and the production process that influences the schedule.
-Also, many CFD tasks can be automated with the computer, including the design optimization process, whereas experiments or real design changes are primarily manual.
+Also, many CFD tasks can be automated with the computer, including the design optimization process, whereas experiments or real design changes are mostly done manually.